shlemisto/C_data_structures/README.md

 # C data structures

-Simple implementation of array, list and map in pure C.
+Simple implementation of array, list and map in C.

 See code example in example.c